Pontifical School of Theology

 2 credits

 Eschatology now occupies a central place in theology.
 Even theology itself has become eschatological.
 Christian eschatology, writes Rahner, is “the doctrine of man as a being open to the absolute future, to God himself”, with the essential precision that what is at stake is “the future of man in all his dimensions”, both “as a unique, irreducible individual” (individual eschatology) and “as a member of a community” (collective eschatology).
 It is clear, as Laubier notes, that “eschatology is a question for everyone”, even though it has become, in Balthasar’s words, “the cornerstone of theology” since theology itself has become eschatological.
-This is why Barth went so far as to assert that “A Christianity that is not wholly eschatology and nothing but eschatology has absolutely nothing to do with Christ”.
+This is why Barth went as far as to assert that “A Christianity that is not wholly eschatology and nothing but eschatology has absolutely nothing to do with Christ”.
 For Barth, “eschatology is a fundamental dimension for a correct understanding of the Christian mystery”.
+Nevertheless, as Birmelé points out, eschatology must be cautious, aware of its limitations, coherent, and at the same time imbued with a sense of pastoral concern.

 Students are encouraged to explore different areas of eschatology through a systematic approach based on theological phenomenology.
 This working method involves questioning the truth of our hope, a truth grounded in the mystery of the Holy Trinity’s eternal love, which – according to Balthasar – “is so made in its very essence that its night, in the excess of its light, can only be glorified by adoration”.